Green Stream: Foundations of Play Therapy

 Play Therapist: Registration/Certification Route

-The Green Stream–Foundations of Play Therapy is a certificate in therapeutic play skills that offers 75 hours of approved/certified training.
-It consists of 9 days of face-to-face training (63 contact hours of approved play therapy training), plus a pre-course on-line component (with a Mastery Test) and a post-course case conceptualization assignment (totaling 12 non-contact hours).
-Students will have three months to complete the required written assignment.
+The Green Stream-Foundations of Play Therapy consists of 9 days of face-to-face training (63 contract hours of play therapy training), plus a pre-course on-line component (with a Mastery Test) and a post-course case conceptualization assignment (totalling 12 non-contact hours).
+Students will have three months to complete the written assignment.

 The Green Stream Foundations of Play Therapy Program is a fully integrated training program, versus a series of workshops or courses.
-It is ideal for those currently in post-secondary or graduate programs, or graduate/mental health practitioners who wish to build on their current professional designations.
-You do not require a Master’s degree to complete the Foundations of Play Therapy Program.
-You may stop your training here and obtain a Certificate in Therapeutic Play Skills.
+It is intended for Masters level graduate/mental health practitioners who wish to build on their current professional designations.
+A Master’s degree in a mental health field (or enrolment in a mental health Masters degree program) is required for admission to the Foundations of Play Therapy Program.
+This is the first level of play therapy training (75 hours).
+After successful completion of the Foundations of Play Therapy Program (Green Stream program) students will be eligible to enrol in the second level (Red Stream Advanced Theories and Techniques of Play Therapy – 75 hours).

-Note: In North America there are two routes to choose from.
-The APT route is shorter in terms of training, supervision and practice hours, and gains access to a large internationally recognized professional organization.
+In North America there are two routes to choose from.
+The APT route is shorter in terms of training, supervision, and practice hours, and gains access to a large internationally recognized professional organization.

-APT Route: To become a Registered Play Therapist (RPT) with the Association of Play Therapy (APT) one of the requirements is to complete 150 hours of approved training in play therapy.
+APT Route: To become a Registered Play Therapist (RPT) with the Association for Play Therapy (APT), one of the requirements is to complete 150 hours of approved training in play therapy.
 The Green Stream, combined with the Red Stream, provides 150 play therapy training hours.
+APT reserves the right to review any/all training hours submitted for registration as a play therapist.